All trekkers have their own stories he or she loves to share. It is one huge indispensable part of the travel experience.

 About Khopra Ridge

 A few days of trek to Khopra ridge were filled up with excitement and enchanted by the natural charm.
 Khopra Ridge is one of the best short treks in Nepal.
-This trek comprises all the components of a classic Nepal trekking experience including hamlets, local culture wildlife, panoramic mountain views and range of landscape from forest to high alpine.
-Besides, the trail is dominated by blanketed forest of vibrant rhododendron, oak and pine trees.
+This trek comprises all the components of a classic Nepal trekking experience including hamlets, local culture wildlife, panoramic mountain views, and a range of landscapes from forest to high alpine.
+Besides, the trail is dominated by a blanketed forest of vibrant rhododendron, oak, and pine trees.

 Suitable for any ages